 Physician Specialist (Endocrinologist): The Endocrinologists specialize in the treatment of hormone imbalances to help restore the normal levels of hormones in the body, specific to the thyroid and parathyroid glands.

-She is the Division Head of Endocrinology, Women’s College Hospital with cross appointment to Division of Endocrinology UHN/MSH.
+She is the Directory of the Thyroid program at Women’s College Hospital with cross appointment to Division of Endocrinology at University Health Network and Mount Sinai Hospital.
 Dr. Zahedi is a clinician teacher and is involved in both undergraduate and postgraduate education at the Faculty of Medicine.
 She has been the recipient of several education awards.
 Her research focuses on Quality Improvement with a multidisciplinary approach to delivery of health care.
-She is currently the Medical Director of the Thyroid Program at Women’s College Hospital and focuses on implementing multidisciplinary (surgical and medical) team approach to Thyroid cancer.
-Other research includes impact of continuing education for primary care and allied health professionals to improve outcomes for chronic disease management including diabetes in geriatric populations.
+She is currently the Endocrine Oncology Lead for the Division of Endocrinology and the Endocrine Fellowship Program Director at University of Toronto.
+Her research focuses on implementing multidisciplinary (surgical and medical) team approach to management of Thyroid cancer.
+Other research includes impact of continuing education for primary care and allied health professionals to improve outcomes for chronic disease management including diabetes in geriatric populations and Thyroid disease.

 Dr. Catherine Kelly, MD, MSc, FRCPC